Lemonade, ice cream and the 'Pig Pen': Dubuque fair can be a mouthful

 The Telegraph Herald spoke with several visitors to the fair on Thursday to ask them about their most-loved fair foods.
 Here are some of their responses:

-- "I had the walking taco, which was pretty good, but now I see this sign for breaded pork tenderloin, so I've got to try try that." -- Stephanie Patterson, 56, Augusta, Ga.
+- “I had the walking taco, which was pretty good, but now I see this sign for breaded pork tenderloin, so I’ve got to try that.” — Stephanie Patterson, 56, Augusta, Ga.

-- "Personally, I always make sure to head to the lemonade stand.
-But this year, I decided to go all in and try the 'Pig Pen' from Rockin' 5K BBQ.
-It's a bread bowl full of macaroni and cheese, beans, pulled pork and coleslaw.
-It was great, but I think it's going to take me a while to eat the whole thing." -- Allie Hinga, Telegraph Herald reporter, Dubuque (Because when you send a reporter to write about food at the fair, she has to at least try something)
+“Personally, I always make sure to head to the lemonade stand.
+But this year, I decided to go all in and try the ‘Pig Pen’ from Rockin’ 5K BBQ.
+It’s a bread bowl full of macaroni and cheese, beans, pulled pork and coleslaw.
+It was great, but I think it’s going to take me a while to eat the whole thing.” — Allie Hinga, TH reporter, Dubuque (Because when you send a reporter to write about food at the fair, she has to at least try something)